 Paid tutorials like “How to build an SEO friendly WordPress website” are also worth considering.
 This step-by-step on-screen guide to starting a WordPress site is based on solid SEO principles.

 Don’t worry if you’ve never built a website before; this course covers everything in jargon-free lessons.
 The course includes comprehensive information about every checkbox to check, every button to click, and what to put in each text field, so you won’t miss anything.

 Depending on the theme and hosting package you choose, you could do this course, buy a domain, buy a theme and set up a year of hosting, all for about $600 to $700.
 AND you can get it up and running in one day.

 No time or interest in building a WordPress website by hand?
-Try WordPress Websites from GoDaddy and use their Page Builder to build your site quickly.
+Try Managed WordPress from GoDaddy and use their Page Builder to build your site quickly.

 So clear your calendar for one day and get cracking.
 You’ll surprise yourself with what you can achieve, and you’ll learn all about how SEO works and how to maintain and improve your own website.

 Depending on which DIY tool you’ve chosen to use, you’ll use either a template (GoDaddy) or a theme (WordPress) to build your website.
 Both templates and themes are pre-built websites ready to be customised with your own text, photos and videos.